 Our leadership team recognizes the authority of God, and realizes that we are shepherds who serve under the Chief Shepherd, Jesus Christ.
 We desire to devote ourselves to prayer and to the ministry of the Word.
 Our passion and goal is to equip the believers for the work of the ministry until we all attain maturity in the fullness of Christ.

-Richard Coen, David Finley, Dan Greuel, Glen Hartman, Brett Poorman, Gary Schultz
+Gary Carroll, Dan Greuel, Glen Hartman, Brett Poorman

 “The Little White Church on the Hill” or Smyser Christian Church is the next to oldest church in Moultrie County.
 In 1837 a minister, Tobias Grider, decided to organize the church and held services in a school house until land was donated by S.M.
 Smyser.
 A traveling minister held church services about once a month.